Tottenham - Manchester United player ratings: Marks out of 10, analysis

 Marcus Rashford (71′ on for Ronaldo): 7 – Worked hard and got his goal on the break.

 Nemanja Matic (76′ on for Fernandes): 6 – Steady and solid in midfield.
-Calmed things down.
+Good assist for Rashford.

 Jesse Lingard (82′ on for Cavani): N/A